 (b) Standard billboards which do not exceed three hundred eighty-four (384) square feet in size and forty (40) feet in height above ground level if located at least one hundred (100) feet from the nearest residentially zoned property.

 [3] Conditional use areas for standard billboards.
-Subject to the general provisions in subsection [1] of this section, and except as provided in subsection [2], above, standard billboards not otherwise prohibited shall be allowed only as a conditional use in C-2, C-4, M-1, M-2, M-3, PDE (nonresidential areas only), PDC and PDI districts.
+Subject to the general provisions in subsection [1] of this section, and except as provided in subsection [2], above, standard billboards not otherwise prohibited shall be allowed only as a conditional use in C-2, C-4, M-1, M-2, M-3, nonresidential PDS, and PDM (nonresidential areas only) districts.

 [4] Permitted use areas for multiple message billboards.
 Subject to the general provisions in subsections [1] and [7] of this section, in C-2, C-4, M-1, M-2 and M-3 districts, multiple message billboards may be constructed and maintained as a permitted use where they are adjacent to an interstate highway or Eisenhower Parkway.

 [5] Conditional use areas for multiple message billboards.
-Subject to the general provisions in subsections [1] and [7] of this section, and except as provided in subsection [4], above, multiple message billboards shall be allowed only as a conditional use in C-2, C-4, M-1, M-2, M-3, PDE (nonresidential areas only), PDC and PDI districts, and only in the following locations within such districts:
+Subject to the general provisions in subsections [1] and [7] of this section, and except as provided in subsection [4], above, multiple message billboards shall be allowed only as a conditional use in C-2, C-4, M-1, M-2, M-3, nonresidential PDS, and PDM (nonresidential areas only), districts, and only in the following locations within such districts:

 (a) Signs adjacent to an interstate highway or Eisenhower Parkway;